-This register provides an alternative to setting internal DIP switches when choosing between the AT command mode (factory setting) and the various CCITT V.25bis command modes supported by the modem.
-To use this register, DIP switches 3 and 4 must both be in the UP position (factory setting).
+S94 provides an alternative to setting internal DIP switches when choosing between the AT command mode (factory setting) and the various CCITT V.25bis command modes supported by the modem.
+To use this register, the related DIP switches in the modem must be set to select the "AT Command Mode" (factory setting).
+See your modem's installation information.